iamgbsmith/til/vs-code/use-vs-code-in-a-browser.md

-# Run VS Code In A Browser
+# Use VS Code In A Browser

 __Category: VS Code__

-You can run VS Code in a browser by opening https://vscode.dev
+You can use an online version of VS Code by opening https://vscode.dev

 To enable easier loading of GitHub repos, add the VS Code extension to Chrome or Edge.